dave-theunsub/nemo-sendto-clamtk/README.md

 # README for nemo-sendto-clamtk

+Note: This program is no longer maintained.

-This readme file was last checked or updated 20240128.
+This readme file was last checked or updated 20240330.

 ## About